SKQ1 is a Longevity Game Changer

 - Cleanup of Peroxides — Peroxides are a bad ROS which is kind of like Mitochondria poop, a toxic byproduct of the mitochondrial process.

 From a paper that Skulachev himself penned in 2012:

 …mitochondria-generated reactive oxygen species (ROS) is a tool to stimulate apoptosis, an effect decreasing with age the cell number (cellularity) of organs and tissues.
 A group of SkQ-type substances composed of plastoquinone and a penetrating cation were synthesized to target an antioxidant into mitochondria and to prevent the age-linked rise of the mitochondrial ROS level.

 An Anti-Aging Innovation

-This is a very exciting anti-aging avenue, an recent animal study concluded
+This is a very exciting anti-aging avenue, a recent animal study concluded:

 When started late in life, supplementation with SkQ1 not only prevented age-related decline but also significantly reversed it.